-- 97. Whether or not the Municipality lays criminal charges against a person for an offence contemplated in section 86, and despite section 87, the Municipality may apply to a competent court, including a magistrate's court, for an interdict or any other appropriate order, including an order compelling that person to- - (a) demolish, remove or alter any building, structure or work unlawfully erected or constructed; - (b) rehabilitate the land concerned; - (c) cease the unlawful utilisation of land.
+- 97. Whether or not the Municipality lays criminal charges against a person for an offence contemplated in section 86, and despite section 87, the Municipality may apply to the court for an interdict or any other appropriate order, including an order compelling that person to- - (a) demolish, remove or alter any building, structure or work unlawfully erected or constructed; - (b) rehabilitate the land concerned; - (c) cease the unlawful utilisation of land.